 Turf Toe – Sprain of the Big Toe

-Yet while there is some truth to the name – turf toe really is more common with athletes who play on artificial turf – you don’t have to play football (or even be an athlete) to suffer from this painful condition.
+In this case, it suggests trauma to the toe as the result of repetitive stress while playing on artificial turf.
+But while there is some truth to the name – turf toe really is more common with athletes who play on artificial turf – you don’t have to play football (or even be an athlete) to suffer from this painful condition.

 What is Turf Toe?

-- Stiffness and inability to move the toe
+Stiffness and Inability to Move the Toe

 What Causes Turf Toe?

 Turf toe is a common injury in football and other contact sports played on artificial turf, but it can also occur in any activity that puts stress on the big toe joint.

 The most common cause of turf toe is forceful dorsiflexion – when the toe is forced upwards beyond its normal range of motion.
 This can happen when the toe gets caught in the turf, as is often seen in football players, or when landing from a jump, as is common in basketball players.

 - Wearing shoes that are too tight or have high heels, which can force the toe into an unnatural position.

 - Participating in activities that put stress on the big toe joint, such as dancing.